I welcome the Minister of State at the Department of Defence, Deputy Paul Kehoe, to the House and invite him to make his opening statement.

 First and foremost, let us discuss Ireland and its neutrality.
 We are a militarily non-aligned country and nothing in this agreement is going to change that.
 How neutral we are has always been a question.
 For example, on 6 June 1944, the Irish weather forecast service provided a weather report for the Allies to invade Europe.
 Overflights by Mayo, Sligo and Donegal were commonplace during the Second World War.
 Today, the RAF covers our skies because we cannot do it ourselves.
 There is nothing wrong with this.
 This is all good straightforward intelligent stuff, but it is important to be honest about it.

-Some countries in Europe may come together and form military alliances, and they are perfectly entitled to do that.
+Some countries in Europe may come together and form military alliances and they are perfectly entitled to do so.
 As a militarily non-aligned country, Ireland will stay out of that.
-If there was to be any change to that, I know that the Minister of State knows that he would have to put that to the people by way of referendum in order to change the status of Ireland.
+If there was to be any change, I know that the Minister of State knows that he would have to put that to the people by way of referendum in order to change the status of Ireland.
 There is no question whatsoever of us moving into some sort of European army.

 I imagine people are still going to try to turn this into some sort of grand European army.
 Be that as it may, the Minister of State has set out in clear terms precisely what we are attempting to get ourselves in to.
 No firm decision has been made on the specifics at this stage.
 I know that when the time comes and the Minister of State, with the aid of his officials and senior military officers, has picked out the specific items he will come back to the House and explain what we have decided to opt in to and why.